 The non-care of our children, the cruel burden of responsibility that now rests on the shoulders of individual mothers (and fathers, for that matter) is every bit as urgent and moral an issue as reproductive rights.
 And it is an absolutely central issue to the flourishing of our economy.

 Judith Warner is a Senior Fellow at American Progress.
-She is also a contributing writer for the New York Times Magazine and a columnist for Time.com.
-She is currently a recipient of a Rosalynn Carter Fellowship for Mental Health Journalism.
+She is also a contributing writer for The New York Times Magazine and a columnist for Time.com.
+She was a 2012–2013 recipient of a Rosalynn Carter Fellowship for Mental Health Journalism.
 She is best known for her New York Times bestseller, Perfect Madness: Motherhood in the […]

 Judith Warner explains how being undecided in the election is an act of utter absurdity and that being adaptive is not well adapted to the complexities of modern life.